chetanbg1/cbg-microservice/README.md

 		 	to maintain load balance kafka cluster consist of multiple broker

    		partitions - the data or message divided into small subparts known as partition
-     			each partition carries data with in it having o=an offset value data is always written in sequential manner we can have infinite number of partition with infinite offset values
+     			each partition carries data with in it having an offset value data is always written in sequential manner we can have infinite number of partition with infinite offset values